 5. What Else Should I Do?

 If you’re feeling a bit more ambitious, you can add some other great and simple exercises to your yoga routine to really make you healthy, without breaking the bank, or your body.
 Going for a nice morning walk to get your body active can set the tone for the day and keep energy going.
-Once you’ve done some yoga and you’re feeling good, consider adding Tai Chi to the mix to use some of the great techniques you’ve learned to practice and get in tune with your inner Zen being.
+Once you’ve done some yoga and you’re feeling good, consider adding Tai Chi for recovery to the mix to use some of the great techniques you’ve learned to practice and get in tune with your inner Zen being.

 6. Meditation Can Help Too

 In the same family as yoga, meditation is a great way to promote self-discovery, better breathing techniques, and general improved health.
 Meditation is very simple, and only requires a nice place to sit and think.
-Yoga and meditation tend to go hand in hand, so give it a go and find that inner peace.
+Yoga tips and meditation tend to go hand in hand, so give it a go and find that inner peace.

 7. Don’t Give Up!